Table of Contents:

 In Wayland, multiple protocols are involved to allow users to enter text.

 A text input object is used to manage state of what are typically text entry fields in the application.
-Clients must issue enable/disable events to the compositor, which is typically done by the GUI framework in use, following the text input focus in the application.
+Client applications send enable/disable events to the compositor following text input focus changes (this is typically done by the GUI framework in use), and the compositor can then decide when and where to display the on-screen keyboard.

 Apart from enable/disable events, a number of state requests may also be sent by the client, allowing the compositor to keep track of the state of the input field.
 For example, set_content_type can be used by the client to specify what kind of text is expected, while set_cursor_rectangle can be used to specify an area around the cursor and thus allow the compositor to put a window with word suggestions near the cursor, without obstructing the text being input.